Corporate Legal

 1.1

-The Purpose of this Procedures Guide is to:
+The Purpose of these Procedures is to:

 1. Promote and support a Respectful Workplace and Learning Environment free from Sexual Violence, Discrimination, Harassment and Bullying at the College;